—[continues from part I]–

 MW.
 I stuck to one person because he never disappointed me.

 MD.
 From what I gather, you are saying that LiquidFeedback is supplementing certain skills that are based on physical presence.
-Indeed, a super-delegate such as Martin Haase was also very present at party meetings and as a professor certainly knew how to speak before an audience.
-I was wondering whether there were other people who were not very good at talking in public, but who could still carve out a space for themselves within LiquidFeedback, for example by writing more than others, investing more time in online participation…
+Indeed, a super-delegate such as Martin Haase was also very present at party meetings and as a professor he certainly knew how to speak before an audience.
+I was wondering whether there were other people who were not very good at talking in public, but who could still carve out a space for themselves in LiquidFeedback, for example by writing more than others, investing more time in online participation…

 MD.
 Yes.
 Actually my global delegate, Ingo Bormuth, was not a public speaker at all and I think he never held any office, which was rare for a Pirate because there were just so many posts and so few people to fill them, but he was an excellent mind.
 I don’t really know how good they were as public speakers because many of those people I never saw, which probably means that they were not good public speakers, but they wrote well.
 And there were some working groups who consisted of one or two members, who were outspoken and known in the party, but also many other people who were not, who supported and who drafted major parts of the papers.
 I think for them LiquidFeedback was really a vehicle.